itruffat/ComeHerePy/README.md

 As personal opinions,there are a handful of things I don't completely love about the language, and would probably change if I ever design a `v1` of my own.

+* Non-named lines do not count for the `comehere`.
+This turns line-numbers into boring `labels` and reduce potential syntaxis simplicity by making the line number implicitly increase.
+* List and array support is unnecessary lack-luster.
   * String-formatting is outright awful.
 Using a power-based encoding means your upper limit is around 1786 characters in modern implementations of Python.
 Trying to extract a single character from a string implies multiples operations.
-* Linked to the point above, it lacks any way of indirectly making any references to a variable or any way to create a list.
+  * It lacks any way of indirectly making any references to a variable or any way to create a list.
 This means that if you want to handle potentially big inputs (such as parsing a File), there can be no practical way to storage and handle them.
-  * There is a solution, but it's incredibly ugly and would probably require a library of its own to be used properly.
+  * While there are some workarounds for this solution, but I can not think of a single one that's not ugly and would probably need a framework to work properly.
-    By defining a variable for each potential entry of an array (`array_item0`, `array_item1` ... `array_item_n`) and then creating a `comehere` logic that lets you write/read items depending on an `<x>` value, then you could work like that.
-Sounds like a lot of over-head for something that should be fairly trivial.
-* No instruction to ask for a single character, the READ input reads always from a line.
+* Lacks an instruction to read a single char from the input, the `READ` input reads always reads a full line.
+* The `NEXT` keyword is weird and somewhat unnecessary.
+Would probably remove it if able.